bplmaps/lmec-main-site/content/articles/visualizing-change-in-boston-activism-over-time.md

 Efforts against the Inner Belt and Southwest Expressway started to blend toward the end of the 1960s, culminating in an organized People Before Highways Day at the State House on January 25, 1969.

-{{< figure src="/uploads/2022-09-15/highways-2.jpeg" caption="The [January 25th](https://socialjustice.library.northeastern.edu/people-before-highways/) protest gathered representatives from various neighborhoods." class="figure-right" >}}
+{{< figure src="/uploads/2022-09-15/highways-2.jpeg" caption="The [January 25th](https://socialjustice.library.northeastern.edu/people-before-highways/) protest brought together voices from various efforts." class="figure-right" >}}

 * The rally
 * 1970 moratorium